ivangabriele/rorre/README.md

 #### `Rorre#name: { [keyof Dictionary]: keyof Dictionary }`

-**Note: You likely won't need to use this getter !**

 Getter for the Error Dictionary names _(= its property names)_ in a simple enum form.
-It allows you to call the errors messages by their name in case you wish to generate your custom errors instead of calling `myRorreInstance.error.MY_ERROR()`.
+It allows you to check the errors by their name in case you wish to compare them.
 All of its properties are `read-only`.

 Example: